martijnweyburg/VWE.My/README.md

   For instance: Update 2020-11-01 with 2015 as year will become 2015-11-01

   UNIT Testing:
   This app contains a unittest project.
   VWE.My.Tests
+  The following components are tested:
+   - Service layer with business logic
+   - Validation attribute concerning the date validation.
   I've mocked the repository objects, so we don't have a database dependency in our unittests.
+In this way we can test the service layer only.
+  For now I didn't test te controllers.
+There is no business logic in it.

   Technical details:
   This app uses: